Oz-like-the-Wizard/TM---Metrics-Shared-Task/README.md

 # Text Mining - Metrics-Shared-Task

-NOVA IMS - Text Mining - Final Project - Metrics Shared Task Repository
+Text Mining - Final Project - Metrics Shared Task Repository

+This project is created for the Text Mining course in NOVA Information Management School.
+The main objective of the project can be seen below.
+You can refer to main_nb for the work and proposed model.

 Project Description: